-The state of Hawaii requires 600 hours for the instructor training course.
+The state of South Carolina requires 750 hours for the student instructor / instructor course.
 Students are expected to complete the course in no more than 125% of the program length.
-If a student is never absent, he/she should complete the course within 21.43 weeks for full-time students.
+If a student is never absent, he/she should complete the course within 21.43 weeks for a full-time student and 37.50 weeks for a part-time student.